NathanJColbert/CharacterBot/README.md

     git
 ```

 DPP is used for the discord bot api.
 I had to modify some of the src files in the source dpp repository to run on windows using cmake (In the MINGW64 env).
-So, this project uses a submodule copied from the main DPP branch
+So, this project uses a submodule copied from the main DPP branch.

 ## Installation & Setup